vuejs/docs/src/guide/web-components.md

 - [Scoped slots](/guide/component-slots.html#scoped-slots) are not supported.

-- When passing named slots, use the the `slot` attribute instead of the `v-slot` directive:
+- When passing named slots, use the `slot` attribute instead of the `v-slot` directive:

   ```html
   <my-element>